As an inter-institutional virtual centre dealing with infectious diseases, SACIDS focuses on both individual and institutional development

 What we do

-- Enhancing the collaboration between the human and animal health sectors into a common cause embodying One Health in the fight against infectious diseases, an increasingly shared problem, bearing in mind that the majority of infectious diseases of humans originate from animals;
+- Enhancing the collaboration between the human and animal health sectors into a common cause embodying One Health in the fight against infectious diseases, including the increasing phenomenon of anti-microbial resistance, an increasingly shared problem, bearing in mind that the majority of infectious diseases of humans originate from animals;

 - Utilising the network-wide institutional resources, equipment and biosafety levels which gives the SADC region the capacity to be able to handle safely even the most dangerous infectious diseases known, such as Ebola, and therefore ability to diagnose such infections within the region;